Jabbaswm/oscarch/README.md

 ### Running the example on CLion

+Configuration: once you install CLion it will guide you through configuring MinGW within the IDE.
+It should work smoothly.
+However, for any problem, check [this page](https://www.jetbrains.com/help/clion/quick-tutorial-on-configuring-clion-on-windows.html#MinGW), which shows how to configure it step by step.

+Follow the next steps after you have configured CLion correctly.

 Open CLion, click on `File --> Open...`, select the [next_date_example](next_date_example) directory, and click `OK`.

 Then click on `Build --> Build project`, wait until it finishes, and then click on `Run --> Run 'nextdate_exec'`